Employment Opportunities

 - Experience in a union or labor management environment or an understanding of unions and ability to work in a labor/management environment.

-- Excellent time management, organizational, and record keeping skills.
+- Excellent time management, organizational, and record keeping skills with a proven ability to meet deadlines

 - Bilingual skills and intercultural communication aptitude strongly desired.